Kalidou Koulibaly: Chelsea

 On 16 July 2022, Koulibaly signed for Premier League club Chelsea on a four-year contract for a fee reported to be in the region of £33 million.
 On 6 August, he made his Chelsea debut in a 1–0 away league win over Everton.
 Koulibaly scored his first Chelsea goal in his home debut on 14 August, flashing home a powerful volley in a 2–2 home league draw against London rivals Tottenham Hotspur.

 Al-Hilal

 On 25 June 2023, it was announced that Koulibaly signed for Saudi Pro League club Al-Hilal for a fee of around £20 million.
+In his debut season, he won the league title along with the King's Cup and the Saudi Super Cup with his club.